 Kitchen Compost Pail - Details here

 Recycling Tote Bag - See details here

-The annual neighborhood Spring Clean-Up takes place annually in April on your regular collection day.
-Watch your mail for notification.
+The annual neighborhood Spring Clean-Up takes place on April 15th and 16th on your regular collection day.

 Single family properties are entitled to one additional pick up of items per year that don't belong or don't fit in your regular trash collection.